 In a mortgage fraud, the mortgage applicants, who may or may not be using their own identities, apply for a mortgage using falsified documents.
 Sometimes it will be documents that say they purchased the house for a lot more than they really did.
-Sometimes it will be that they own a home that they would like to take out a Sutton mortgage on, when really they do not own the home.
+Sometimes it will be that they own a home that they would like to take out a mortgage on, when really they do not own the home.
 In the first case, the buyer pockets the overage.
 In the second, they disappear as soon as the bank grants them the money.

-You may be thinking: "but I would never lie to the bank when I went out looking for Calgary mortgages, so how can this affect me?"
+You may be thinking: "but I would never lie to the bank when I went out looking for a mortgage, so how can this affect me?"
 It can easily affect you because fraudsters may decide to present themselves as you, using fake documents and ownership papers.
-If the bank fails to check into their identities and appraise the home for sale in person, these fraudsters can actually sell your house out from under you and leave you with either a huge mortgage to pay or a confused buyer at your door with his belongings, which can be a huge mess to sort out.
+If the bank fails to check into their identities and appraise the home in person, these fraudsters can actually sell your house out from under you and leave you with either a huge mortgage to pay or a confused buyer at your door with his belongings, which can be a huge mess to sort out.

-In most cases, the onus on preventing mortgage fraud lies with the bank, the mortgage broker in Oakville, and the lawyers who notarize the fake papers.
+In most cases, the onus on preventing mortgage fraud lies with the bank, the mortgage broker, and the lawyers who notarize the fake papers.
 If any of these people fail to do their due diligence by appraising the house in person, talking to the people living there, verifying the borrower's income and identity, and doing a title search with the municipality on the home, you can pay the price.
 However, according to new laws in many locales, you cannot be held responsible for their mistakes.